martinlycko/logos/README.md

 # logos
-A work-in-process library to **analyse event logs** to determine process performance and analyse user bahviour
+A work-in-process library to **analyse event logs** to determine process performance and analyse user behaviour

 Currently planned initial features:
-- Import a flat csv file of an event log (in progress)
+- Import a flat CSV file of an event log (in progress)
 - Transform the flat file into a custom data structure covering cases, events, resources, and activities (in progress)
 - Summaries of the event log and individual cases, events, resources, and activities (in progress)
 - Provide a timeseries of start events in total and for each start event